top of page

 The programme is accurate at the time of publishing.
 If any changes are made, we will update the website to reflect those changes.

-Hosted by The Honourable David Seymour, Associate Minister of Health
+Hosted by The Honourable David Seymour, Deputy Prime Minister and Associate Minister of Health (Pharmac)

 9:00 AM